JulsSal99/Procedural-Dialog-Generation/README.md

 # minimum distance between the start of one sound and another.
 This DOES not consider answers, only sounds (in seconds)
 min_s_distance = 5

-# redundancy before and after to avoid overlap sounds (in seconds)
+# redundancy before and after to avoid overlap sounds from the same participant (in seconds)
 cut_redundancy = 1.5

 # you can also specify how loud a sound should be if you want to